javalikescript/luajls/doc_topics/manual.md

 * _jls.net_
 Network modules including TCP and UDP socket, HTTP, MQTT, WebSocket
 * _jls.util_
-Utility modules for List, Map, date and time, JSON and XML formats, deflate, ZIP file, worker and WebView
+utility modules for List and Map, date and time, JSON and XML formats, AST, deflate, ZIP and tar files, scheduling, worker and web view

 A `jls` module is provided to automatically load jls modules.